-302.5.1.1 Coatings.
+302.4.1.1 Coatings.
 Where a coating is applied over the foam, the coating thickness shall be measured using the dry-film thickness technique (DFT), using one of the methods described in either Method 1 or Method 2, as applicable.

 Method 1 (Slit-sample method).
-When Method 1 is used, two slit samples shall be taken within 24 inches (610 mm) of the corner where the burner will be placed.
+Where Method 1 is used, two slit samples shall be taken within 24 inches (610 mm) of the corner where the burner will be placed.
 The slit samples shall be approximately 1/2-inch deep (12.7 mm), between 2 to 3 inches long (51 to 76 mm), and 1/2-inch (12.7 mm) wide.
 One face of the slit sample (where the measurements will be made) shall be cut perpendicular to the surface of the spray polyurethane foam.

 The coating thickness shall be measured at four random locations on the face of each slit sample using an optical comparator so that eight coating thickness measurements shall be reported.
 The thinnest and the thickest spots on the slit samples shall be avoided.
 The average of these eight measurements shall be used to determine the average coating thickness.